 Camping in the woods around Ajloun is a great idea.
 The best camp around is in the Ajloun Nature Preserve, though it is considered “luxury camping.”
 You can read more about the facility by clicking the link below.
 I suggest going with a group of people to split costs and save some cash.

 Madaba is a sleepy little town with not a whole lot going on.
 You could walk around the whole city in less than a day.
 Its few significant historical sites plus prime location make it a worthy stop for anyone traveling to Jordan.

 The most important attraction in Madaba is the Madaba Map.
 The map dates back to the 5th Century AD and is a (partial) mosaic of the Middle East.

 This relic is compelling because it is the oldest known geographic mosaic in the world.
 It’s portrayal of the Holy Land and Jerusalem also make it the oldest known depiction of either.
 Historians have placed great importance on this finding.
 The Madaba Map can be found at the Church of St. George.

-Other locations of interest include the Archaeological Park, Museum, and Shrine to the Beheaded St John the Baptist.
+- The Shrine to the Beheaded St John the Baptist.

 Madaba really shines because of its location though.
 Its proximity to the Dead Sea makes it an excellent base for exploring the area.
-Lodge prices in Madaba will be much cheaper than those around the Dead Sea as well.
+Accommodation prices in Madaba will be much cheaper than those around the Dead Sea as well.